 So spring cleaning campaigns, like those by Michelle from Hootproof, by David from fastwp, or even whole workshops on cleaning up WordPress, make a lot of sense.
 Because lean WordPress websites tend to be faster and more secure.

 And such actions provide you with the perfect opportunity to deal with the basic concept and mechanisms of your WordPress website and to critically question them.
 And that's exactly what I'm advocating today: cleaning up WordPress is important, but you shouldn't lose sight of the big picture, your site concept.

 Customise layout, text & prices

-Especially if your website does not exist since yesterday, some sites people may not have seen an update for a long time or lead a rather stepmotherly existence.
-A spring cleaning with perspective starts right here and asks among other things:
+With layout, text and pricing design, you can increase the conversions of your WordPress websites particularly quickly.
+Especially if your website hasn't existed since yesterday, some WordPress websites may not have seen an update for a while or lead a rather stepmotherly existence.
+A spring cleaning with perspective starts exactly here and asks, among other things:

 - General reception patterns and what they mean for your layout

 - Text and what choosing the right font has to do with conversions

 - the presentation of prices and how you can increase your sales with two simple tricks

 What do design, marketing and text have in common?
 They are based on psychology.
 Just as it affects our buying behavior what music is playing in the supermarket, we are subconsciously influenced by web design, layout and text.